 Global Studies majors seeking financial support for their research have a number of opportunities available to them on a competitive basis.
 Any student interested in pursuing such opportunities should consult with their advisor.

 The Kahrs Award is funded by the Fred H. Kahrs ’59 Endowment and designed specifically to fund research leading to the Global Studies senior project (SYE).
 Proposals are solicited twice per year.
+Click here for information about submitting a Fall 2014 proposal.

 Students applying for the Kahrs Award are strongly encouraged to consider applying for Travel Enrichment Grants and/or Travel Research Grants administered by the Center for International and Intercultural Studies.